 An in-print book is available from its publisher; an out-of-print book is no longer available from its publisher.
 In the case of a print-on-demand book, it is out-of-print when that publisher will no longer print it on demand.

-There are at least two ways to learn if a book is in-print or out-of-print.
-A simple way is to go to the publisher's website to see if that book is still listed among its current publications.
+A simple way to find out if a book is in print is to go to the publisher's website to see if that book is still listed among its current publications.

-When a book is out of print so that the publisher is no longer producing copies to fill orders from booksellers, libraries, schools, companies, and individuals, only remaindered and used copies are available, and the supply of those will diminish over time as copies are destroyed by wear and tear and accidents, so that IF demand is somewhat or quite high, a squeeze between that and the diminishing supply, and the increased difficulty of finding a copy in acceptable condition, over time will push up the average price.
+When a book is out of print, so that the publisher is no longer producing copies to fill orders, only remaindered and used copies are available, and the supply of those will diminish over time as copies are destroyed by wear and tear and accidents, so that IF demand is somewhat or quite high, a squeeze between that and the diminishing supply, and the increased difficulty of finding a copy in acceptable condition, over time will push up the average price.
 For used book dealers, that a book is out of print is a selling point.